 Such figures will be equally significant for Africa, Australia, Canada, China, India, Japan, South America and all around the globe.
-Further growth internationally in a number of identified area with the appropriate incentives.
+Further growth is possible internationally in a number of identified area with the appropriate incentives.

 Thanks to the efforts of the EU European Commission, UN Food and Agriculture Organization (FAO), Global Ocean Commission and others the term "blue growth" is now accepted internationally with the objectives and criteria being acted on by almost all stakeholder nations who may benefit from embracing points 5-10 below.

 BLUE GROWTH STRATEGY

 Blue growth strategy is the latest thinking to grow our ocean economy for a sustainable future world where there is food and energy security for every country and jobs for those who want to work on or in the sea.
 Hence, "blue" refers to water and "growth" refers to economics.

 Generally, "Blue Growth" is not location specific and there is no international strategy where each player must do certain things as part of their piece in a jigsaw.
 There is no world plan, agreement or fund to work to this end.
 Instead, each region has its own local agenda and areas of effort and concentrates on making their patch better with pockets of funding available for specific projects - as relate to targeted geographical areas.

 The good news is that the concept is spreading with the work of many organizations like the United Nations FAO and EU DG-MARE, getting the message across to many member administrations.
 The UN's FAO in particular and the World Bank support location specific projects.